-Board Adoption of RT Recommendations
+Board Adoption of Review Team (RT) Recommendations

 Although a detailed review of the wording of the Board action indicates that it did indeed approve implementation of the bulk of the WHOIS RT recommendations, it is understandable why that was not the impression left on many community members.
-The wording of the Board motion specifically identified three areas to be addressed (communications, outreach and compliance) but did not explicitly approve the recommendations that fell outside of those areas, and the details of the proposed implementation were embedded in a staff briefing paper.
-Moreover, the creation of the EWG based on the recommendation of the SSAC, which used terminology such as do the [EWG] work before anything else (and doing this as the first action of the Board before addressing the RT report), reinforced this prioritization.
+The wording of the Board motion specifically identified three areas to be addressed (communications, outreach and compliance) but did not explicitly approve the recommendations that fell outside of those areas.
+Furthermore, the details of the proposed implementation were embedded in a staff briefing paper.
+Moreover, the creation of the Expert Working Group (EWG) was based on the recommendation of the SSAC, which essentially recommendedthat the EWG work be done before anything else.
+In fact, this was the first action of the Board before addressing the RT report, reinforcing this prioritization.

 ATRT Review Timing

-The ATRT2 notes that the review of the WHOIS implementation recommendations is taking place between 6 and 12 months after Board action on the WHOIS report, so it is not unexpected that the work is ongoing and in a few cases just starting.
+ATRT2 notes that the review of the WHOIS implementation recommendations is taking place between six and 12 months after Board action on the WHOIS report, so it is not unexpected that the work is ongoing and in a few cases just starting.

 Implementability